MikaelMayer/Editor/README.md

 #### Advanced example

-Look into [`test/pizzas.elm`](https://github.com/MikaelMayer/Editor/blob/master/test/pizzas.elm) and [`CONTRIBUTING.md`](https://github.com/MikaelMayer/Editor/blob/master/CONTRIBUTING.md) for a more advanced example covering the same website with file reading, evaluation, translation to different languages, deletion of choices, modification of pizza by name, and more.
+Look into [`test/pizzas.elm`](https://github.com/MikaelMayer/Editor/blob/master/test/pizzas.elm) and [`CONTRIBUTING.md`](https://github.com/MikaelMayer/Editor/blob/master/CONTRIBUTING.md) for more advanced examples covering the same website with file reading, evaluation, translation to different languages, deletion of choices, modification of pizza by name, and more.

 ## Supported features

 ### Administrator rights

-It's possible to active the admin rights by setting `&admin=true` in the URL.
+It's possible to active the admin rights by setting `&admin=true` or `?admin=true` in the URL.
 With these rights,

 * If you point the browser to a non-existing HTML or Elm file and modify it, it will display a default template and automatically create the file as soon as you modify the template.
 * If you modify the menus, it will create a modified `server.elm` at the root the folder instead of using the built-in one.
-Careful: when you upgrade Editor, you should remove this file.
+Careful: when you upgrade Editor, you should remove this file as there might be incompatibilities.

 ### Access permisions based on path